mccullsab/JAVA-APR2023/Java5BeltReview/readme.md

 ### During the exam
 2. Exam code will be given in the preparation room
 2. Stay in your own room on Zoom by yourself
-3. If you want to ask for help/grading, send a message on our discord channel and tag @dojo_Heidi_Chen, @dojo_David_Moore
+3. If you want to ask for help/grading, send a message on our discord channel and tag both me and our TA.

 ### Getting graded
 1. Live grading